katilp/opendata-howto-docker-pre-exercise/os_instructions_source.md

 This is now a bash shell in the CMS open data environment in which you have access to a complete CMS software release that is appropriate for interfacing with the 2011 and 2012 7 and 8 TeV datasets.

+As there are rate limits for pulls from Docker Hub, you may get the following error message: `docker: Error response from daemon: toomanyrequests: You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading.`.
+In that case, try later (the limit is per 6 hours) or use the mirror `gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_5_3_32` instead of `cmsopendata/cmssw_5_3_32`.

 Now let's understand the options that were used for the `docker run` command.

 * First, the `-it` (or `-i`) option means to start the container in interactive mode.
 Essentially, it means that you will end up inside the running container.